zarthur/CSCC-Android-Mobile-Applications-Notes/week_05/readme.md

 the getters return the values we supplied to the setters - this is the expected behavior.

-If *Contact* had more complex functionality, we could define additional tests to verify that *Contact* behaved in the expected manner.

 To run the test, we can either right-click on the `ContactTest.java` file and select **Run 'ContactTest'** or right-click on the "test" folder and select **Run 'Tests in 'mycontacts''**.
 In either case, if the tests pass, we should